hyojin-park-neuro/neureca/news/index.md

 - Co-PI of the Grant "Mild Traumatic Brain Injury Biomarker Study, a prospective cohort biomarker study of military and civilian participants with mTBI: mTBI-Predict" funded by Ministry of Defence (MOD), UK.
 Postdoc Position available: We are hiring a postdoctoral researcher.
 Please apply here!

 - BIOMAG 2022 (The 22nd International Conference on Biomagnetism) Symposium proposal accepted!

-- Symposium title: "Rhythms in Auditory, Visual, and Audiovisual Speech Processing: Multisensory representations in unisensory cortices and beyond" (Chair: Dr Hyojin Park, Speakers: Hyojin Park, Nicola Molinaro, Nina Suess, Emmanuel Biau, Anne Keitel).
+Symposium title: "Rhythms in Auditory, Visual, and Audiovisual Speech Processing: Multisensory representations in unisensory cortices and beyond" (Chair: Dr Hyojin Park, Speakers: Hyojin Park, Nicola Molinaro, Nina Suess, Emmanuel Biau, Anne Keitel).

+- Talk, Hallym University Medical Center, Anyang, South Korea.
+7 Jul 2021.

 - Talk, Korea Institute of Science and Technology (KIST), Seoul, South Korea.
-Jul 2021.
+5 Jul 2021.

-- Talk, Hallym University Medical Center, Anyang, South Korea.
-Jul 2021.

 - Hosting a School Seminar: Prof. Soo-Eun Chang at the University of Michigan will give a talk titled "Rhythm and timing investigations in developmental stuttering" at the School of Psychology Seminar Series, 5 May 2021.